fbpx

 • Some logical structure and some comprehension is possible.

-• Multiple avoidable, spelling, punctuation, and proof-reading errors.
+• Multiple avoidable spelling, punctuation, and proofreading errors.

-• Format limits effectiveness of response
+• Format limits the effectiveness of the response

 • Impossible or virtually impossible to comprehend

-To find out more about the BAS in Applied Management, and to receive an application, register for a program briefing session that meets your schedule.
+To find out more about the BAS in Management, and to receive an application, register for a program briefing session that meets your schedule.